 The South African bush is something to behold with its diverse landscape and accessibility to animals that are more magnificent in real life than your imagination manifested growing up.

-The Greater Kruger National Park is chock full of animals, birds and insects; the big five, shongololos (millipedes the size of your hand), impala, colourful kingfishers and wild dogs, in an eco-system that’s protected by the South African government.
+The Greater Kruger National Park is chock full of animals, birds and insects; the big five Kruger, shongololos (millipedes the size of your hand), impala, colourful kingfishers and wild dogs, in an eco-system that’s protected by the South African government.

 As an outsider, the rainbow nation can be so diverse that sometimes you expect one thing and get something completely different.
 It’s surprising and you’ll learn to call it fun, although sometimes it can be stressful.
 But you’ll find, especially in the Greater Kruger area, South Africa can be as genuine and pure as nature allows.

-Kruger is an essential part of a truly fulfilling South African experience and from far away it can be a tremendous task to decide where to begin.
+Kruger is an essential part of a truly fulfilling African safari and from far away it can be a tremendous task to decide where to begin.

 Find a South African to talk to

-South African’s are everywhere and their favourite topic is...
+- South African’s are everywhere and their favourite topic is...
 South Africa!
 Mention Nelson Mandela, a braai, biltong, chutney, rugby or Charlize Theron for solid, inoffensive conversation starters.
 If you are completely lost, talk to us.
 We are here to help answer your questions.

 Decide on the time of year

-The most popular times to go to Kruger are during the South African winter; June, July, August.
+- When is the best time to go to Kruger National Park?
+June, July, August.
 The winters are relatively mild and the ‘bush’ is lean, which means you (and your guides) can see further for better animal spottings.

-January and Feb can be blazing, but more importantly there can be rain and flooding, which causes closures of roads.
+- January and February can be blazing, but more importantly, there can be rain and flooding, which causes closures of roads.
 Yet, the bush is greener which means the setting to your photos will be that much more vivid.

 Focus on one area of the Kruger National Park

-The park is only accessible from something like 10 main gates which close anywhere from 5pm daily.
+- The park is only accessible from ten main gates, which close anywhere from 5 pm daily.
 Driving through the park takes hours and sometimes days.
-There are over 20 rest camps, nearly 20 private game lodges and a handful of bush camping grounds, spread out across nearly 20,000 square km (7,500 square miles) located directly in the park, not including the greater Kruger private concessions.
+There are over 20 rest camps, nearly 20 private game lodges and a handful of bush camping grounds, spread out across nearly 20,000 square km (7 500 square miles) located directly in the park, and this is not even including the greater Kruger private concessions.

 The Central region: harder to get to, better views on the way, less touristy, and very bushy